juaigl/esphome-garage-cover-single-control/README.md

 ## Project features

 * Position reporting based on time (no position control for now)
-* Calculate the number of times the button need to be pushed to perform the action requested
+* Calculate the number of times the control need to be activated to perform the action requested
+* Actuate the door many times as needed to perform requested action.
+For example if position in memory is wrong or unknow because a external control stops the door at middle.
-* Detect and update position when the cover is externally commanded when full open or closed
+* Detect and update position when the cover is externally commanded.
+Only if door is full open or closed when commanded or reachs end stop sensors.
-* Configuration options for GPIOs, debounce time, open/close durations. time between clicks...
+* Configuration options for GPIOs, debounce time, open/close durations. time between control actuation...

 ## Instructions